kait-mar/minishell/issues.md

 *3/* check the case of * and the "" makes difference
     (exp : echo ca va ? * oui !
 Vs  echo "ca va ? * oui !")
-*4/* dquote> when entering a \n before closing the ""
+*4/* dquote> when entering a \n before closing the "" *5/* the free issue before closing the program